How do I order a Knox Box?

 The City of Folsom Fire Prevention Division is located in the headquarters fire station at 50 Natoma Street.
 The Fire Prevention staff are frequently in the field.
 If you wish to stop by and speak with a staff member, please make an appointment first to ensure someone will be there.
-You can call the Fire Department's business number at (916) 351-3453 or the Fire Prevention Office number at (916) 351-3448.
+You can call the Fire Department's Fire Prevention Officers at (916) 351-3447 or

 What is a fire inspection?

 The best way to fight fires is to prevent them before they start.
 Routine building inspections are one of the most effective ways to do that.
 Fire Inspectors inspect commercial buildings, facilities and multi-family housing units.
 The purpose of the inspections is multifold: